Pink Panther (character): Charity

 The Pink Panther is associated with a number of cancer awareness and support organizations.
 The Pink Panther is the mascot of the New Zealand Child Cancer foundation and for a line of clothing to promote breast cancer awareness.
-California based children's cancer charity The Gary L. Hoop Foundation humorously places The Pink Panther in various locations on its website and in its advertisements, paying homage to both the cartoon and their late namesake Gary Hoop, who once carried "The Pink Panther" as a nickname.
+California based children's cancer charity The Gary L. Hoop Foundation humorously places The Pink Panther in various locations on its website and in its advertisements, paying homage to both the cartoon and their deceased namesake Gary Hoop, who once carried "The Pink Panther" as a nickname.

 Critical reception

 Animation historian Jerry Beck has called the Pink Panther "the last great Hollywood cartoon character", noting that "Classic animation pretty much died in the '60s, everyone had kind of bailed out.
 But his creators didn't rest on their laurels.
 They didn't make the cartoons to look like Warner Bros. cartoons, or Disney cartoons, or the UPA look of Mister Magoo and Gerald McBoing-Boing.
 They came up with their own clever new style.
 The only other important cartoon of the '60s was Yellow Submarine."

 The Pink Panther was a notable contribution to the animation art form.
 Top animation directors such as Hawley Pratt, Gerry Chiniquy, Robert McKimson, and Sid Marcus contributed to a distinctive style, supported by master story writer John W. Dunn.
 Produced after theatrical cartooning's golden age of the 1940s and '50s, they were constrained to the limited animation techniques applied to Saturday morning cartoons of the 1960s and after.
 Within these limitations, the Pink Panther made creative use of absurd and surreal themes and visual puns and an almost completely wordless pantomime style, set to the ubiquitous Pink Panther theme and its variations by Henry Mancini.
 The overall approach is reminiscent of the classic silent movies of Charlie Chaplin and Buster Keaton.

 Cultural references were more muted and stylized, resulting in a cartoon with longer-term, more cross-cultural appeal not shared by contemporaries such as Yogi Bear and The Flintstones, with their greater reliance on contemporary American pop culture.
 The Pink Panther also remained constrained to the classic six-minute form of theatrical shorts, while contemporaries expanded into longer, sitcom-like storylines, up to a full 30 minutes of broadcast TV in the case of The Flintstones.
 Freleng's colleagues credit his sense of creative timing as a key element to the cartoon's artistic success.
 Freleng himself regarded the Pink Panther as his finest achievement and the character he most identified with, according to family and colleagues interviewed on the 2006 DVD release.